fiske-halsen/Assignment1Test/README.md

 #### What was annoying or difficult? ####

-I found it difficult to create a behavior implementation in BDD without having a user to interact with an interface.
+We found it difficult to create a behavior implementation in BDD without having a user to interact with an interface.
 Therefore creating a given when then scenario without a user made it more challenging to communicate with the customer.

 #### What surprised you? ####

-It surprised me that we had to combine normal language and then convert it to a programming language.
+It surprised us that we had to combine normal language and then convert it to a programming language.
 It surprised us as well how agile this approach is and therefore focus was much more on the behavior than the actual implementation.

 #### Did BDD help you understand the problem domain more  ####